FK Zeta

-FK Zeta is a football club from Golubovci, a suburb of Podgorica, the capital of Montenegro.
-It plays in the Montenegrin Second League.
+FK Zeta is a professional football club from Golubovci, seat of the Zeta Municipality of Montenegro.
+It plays in the Montenegrin Third League.
 The club was the inaugural champion of the Montenegrin First League in 2006–07 season.

 History

 Period 1927-1997

 The club was formed in 1927 under the name FK Danica.
 During the first decades, they played only non-league matches.
-From 194g, the club played under the name FK Napredak, and since 1955, the team is playing under the name FK Zeta.
+From 1947, the club played under the name FK Napredak, and since 1955, the team is playing under the name FK Zeta.

-Until the start of seventies, FK Zeta played at lowest-rank competitions.
+Until the start of the 1970s, FK Zeta played at lowest-rank competitions.
 First significant success, team from Golubovci made at season 1971–72 with promotion to Montenegrin Republic League.
 In that, third-level competition in SFR Yugoslavia, FK Zeta spent most of their seasons in following two decades, with greatest result as a second-places team at the end of seasons 1974–75, 1975–76, 1982–83 and 1983–84, but without success to gain a promotion to Yugoslav Second League.
 At season 1982–83, championship derby FK Berane – FK Zeta attended 10,000 spectators, which was a record attendance in Montenegrin Republic League until the 1999 game FK Jezero – FK Gusinje.

-Until the middle of nineties, except in Republic League, FK Zeta also played few seasons in Fourth League – Center.
+Until the middle of the 1990s, except in Republic League, FK Zeta also played few seasons in Fourth League – Center.

 Period 1997-2006

 Successful era in FK Zeta history started at season 1997–98.
 The team won their first champion title in Montenegrin Republic League and secured first promotion to Yugoslav Second League.
-On their debut in Second League, FK Zeta won fourth place, but historical success come one season later (1999-2000).
+On their debut in Second League, FK Zeta won fourth place, but historical success come one season later (1999–2000).
 After hard struggle with Mladost Lučani, team from Golubovci won the title and gained promotion to First Yugoslav League.

 Historical first game in the First League, Zeta played at 12 August 2000 against Milicionar (4:0) in Golubovci.
 That game at Trešnica stadium was attended by 5,000 supporters.
 FK Zeta spent six consecutive seasons in Yugoslav First League, often placed at the upper-half of championship table.
 With FK Zeta promotion to First League, new local rivalry was born – against Budućnost from neighbouring Podgorica.

 Zeta made many successful results in the First League, and among them were often victories against two strongest sides – Partizan and Red Star.
 Except that, FK Zeta became the strongest Montenegrin team in First League at most of the seasons in period 2000–2006.

 Highest final placement in top-division of Serbia and Montenegro, Zeta made on season 2004–05.
 They finished third and qualified for first performance in European competitions.
 On debut, Zeta was defeated at 2005–06 UEFA Cup second leg, against Bosnian side Široki Brijeg.

 Additionally, at the same time, Zeta started producing notable young talent like Miloš Marić who transferred to Greek club Olympiacos in the summer of 2004, as well as brothers Bojan and Nenad Brnović, and Branimir Petrović who were all signed by Partizan, and more recently Milanko Rašković and Nikola Trajković who transferred to Red Star Belgrade.